Malkata: Layout of the palace

 The palace contained many audience halls, central halls, courtyards, villas, smaller palace complexes for the royal family, and apartments for officials.
 The harbor and canal connected the palace with the Nile, allowing easy travel across the river to the city of Thebes, which was situated on the eastern bank.
-There is little evidence of this lake today and little but the foundations of the palace itself remain.
+There is little evidence of this lake today but the foundations of the palace itself remain.

 The royal apartment featured a bedroom, a dressing room, a private audience chamber, and a harem, which, after the reign of Amenhotep III, was used simply for storage.
 The palace had a central courtyard, and across from the pharaoh's rooms were apartments for his daughters and son.
 His Great Royal Wife, Tiye, had her own smaller palace complex diagonally across from the pharaoh's.
 The palace grounds contained gardens and a large pleasure lake.

 Remains exist of a temple of Amun to the north of the palace, within the complex.
 A "desert altar" on the outskirts of the ruins has also been excavated.
 Remains of a temple to the goddess Isis lie south of the main palace complex.

-Malqata was managed by a veritable army of servants and staff.
+Malkata was managed by a veritable army of servants and staff.
 Remains of kitchens near the royal chamber have been found, as well as servant quarters.
 The palace resembled a complete city, with officials in charge of different sections, such as the gardens and the different apartments and quarters.

 Palace decorations

 Fragments of plastered wall paintings have given archaeologists a glimpse of how the palace was decorated.
 Various paintings of the goddess Nekhbet made up the ceiling of the royal bedchamber.
-The walls were decorated with scenes of wildlife - flowers, reeds, and animals in the marshes, as well as decorative geometric designs, complete with rosettes.
+The walls, ceiling, and floors were painted with scenes of wildlife - flowers, reeds, and animals in the marshes, as well as geometric designs, complete with rosettes.
 Ornate wooden columns painted to resemble lilies supported the ceilings.
-In the palace archaeologists also found some paintings of the great royal wife, Tiye.
 Rare traces of original wall paintings are still visible on site, despite the badly ruined state of the mudbrick walls.

 History of the palace

 The palace seems to have been begun by Amenhotep III in the early 14th century BC and the site was occupied as late as the Roman-Byzantine Period.
-Malqata was most definitely Amenhotep's main residence near Thebes, the capital of ancient Egypt, and therefore, probably his main palace in all of the country.
-Remains of other smaller palaces in Thebes and other cities throughout Egypt have been found, but none were as large as Amenhotep's palace at Malqata.
+Malkata was most definitely Amenhotep's main residence near Thebes, the capital of ancient Egypt, and therefore, probably his main palace in all of the country.
+Remains of other smaller palaces in Thebes and other cities throughout Egypt have been found, but none were as large as Amenhotep's palace at Malkata.